May 2022 Canadian derecho: Impact

 The derecho impacted roughly 15.6 million people, representing about 41 percent of Canada's population.
 Strong winds downed over 1,900 hydro poles, five metal transmission towers, and numerous trees along the path of the derecho.
 The damage included the downing of over 300 power poles in Ottawa.
 In Quebec, the Laurentides, Lanaudière, and l’Outaouais were most affected.

-Ten people were killed in eastern Ontario by windthrown trees or branches.
+Eleven people were killed in eastern Ontario by windthrown trees or branches.
 Another person was killed after their boat sank in the Ottawa River near Gatineau, Quebec.
 Most of the victims were engaged in recreational activities on the holiday weekend.

 Extensive damage was inflicted upon homes and buildings by wind and falling trees, with some homes completely destroyed.
 The communities of Stittsville, Hunt Club, Navan, and Sarsfield, where a church steeple was toppled and farms were destroyed, were the worst hit in the Ottawa area.
-The St-Fidèle de Fassett church also lost its steeple.
+The Saint-Fidèle church in Fassett also lost its steeple.
 In Rockland, a 30-ton silo was moved a foot and had its roof torn off.

 Power outages affected over 1.1 million customers, with 586,000 Hydro One outages in Ontario and 550,000 Hydro-Québec outages.
 In Ottawa, the airport and water treatment plant lost grid power for more than 24 hours.
 In a letter to Ottawa mayor Jim Watson, Hydro Ottawa described the damage dealt to its power distribution system as "beyond comprehension" and more severe than the 2018 tornadoes or the 1998 ice storm.

 Rail and air transportation were significantly affected.
 Trains along the Windsor-Ottawa corridor were delayed by hours due to trees on the tracks, with some passengers having to be bussed to their destinations.
 Flights were delayed at Pearson International Airport, while a small plane at London International Airport was flipped over despite being strapped down.
 Subway trains in Toronto were stalled after one train ran over a downed tree.